1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Is lymphocytic colitis genetic?

-Although not directly inherited, a family history of bowel disorders may increase your risk of developing lymphocytic colitis.
+Inherited Bowel disorders are not directly inherited but a family history of bowel disorder may increase your chances of acquiring lymphocytic colitis.

 Is it a rare condition?